junwei-tan/tp/docs/DeveloperGuide.md

 12. Should display a visual prompt when YellowBook is processing an user input.
 13. The project is expected to deliver a _new iteration_ every 2 weeks.
 14. Should work without an active internet connection.
-15. Data files from YellowBook v1.1 onwards should be compatible with the future versions.
+15. Data files from YellowBook v1.4 onwards should be compatible with the future versions.
+16. Any dates or times be time-zone insensitive.

 *{More to be added}*